Red Rock Island

 Red Rock Island (variously known as Moleta, Molate Rock, and Golden Rock) is an uninhabited, 5.8 acre island in the San Francisco Bay located just south of the Richmond–San Rafael Bridge.
 The property is the only privately owned island in San Francisco Bay.
 The boundaries of three counties – San Francisco, Marin, and Contra Costa – converge on the island.
-The San Francisco County portion is an incorporated part of the city of San Francisco since it is a consolidated city-county; the Contra Costa portion (most of the island) is incorporated inside the city limits of Richmond.
+The Contra Costa portion (most of the island) is incorporated inside the city limits of Richmond.

 The mountain of bright red earth and rock is 500 ft across from east to west, 750 ft from north to south, and rises out of the bay to a height of 151 ft.
 It is surrounded by some of the deepest water in the North Bay, nearly 60 ft deep.

 History

+Early Spanish explorers named the island "Moleta Island" after the color of the rocks.
+It was charted in 1827 by Royal Navy captain Frederick Beechey, who called it "Molate Island", a distortion of the Spanish name.